 We offer our Named Executive Officers the opportunity to earn annual cash bonuses to compensate them for attaining short-term company and individual performance goals.
 Each Named Executive Officer has an annual target bonus that is expressed as a percentage of his or her annual base salary.
-The 2022 target bonus amount for Dr. Brunn was 55% of his base salary, and for each of Mr. Tan and Drs.
-Traber, Kishimoto, and Johnston was 40% of his base salary.
-Per the terms of his employment agreement, Mr. Davis was not eligible to receive a bonus for 2022.
+The 2023 target bonus amount for Dr. Brunn was 55% of his base salary, and for each of Mr. Davis and Drs.
+Kurtoglu, Jewell, Traber, and Johnston was 40% of his base salary.
+Drs.
+Kurtoglu and Jewell were eligible to receive annual cash bonuses for 2023 at a pro-rated amount based on employment since November 13, 2023.

 Our Compensation Committee, based upon the recommendation of our Chief Executive Officer, establishes Company performance goals each year and, at the completion of the year, generally determines actual bonus payouts after assessing Company performance against these goals and each Named Executive Officer's individual performance and contributions to the Company's achievements.
-For 2022, bonuses were entirely determined based on Company performance in meeting clinical, business development, culture and engagement, and financial goals.
+For 2023, bonuses were entirely determined based on Company performance in meeting clinical, business development, culture and engagement, financial goals, and other corporate achievements.

-The actual cash bonuses earned by the named executives for 2022 are reported under the "Non-equity incentive plan compensation" column of the 2022 Summary Compensation Table above.
+The actual cash bonuses earned by the named executives for 2023 are reported under the "Non-equity incentive plan compensation" column of the 2023 Summary Compensation Table above.